Charter

 The name of this organization is the Section on Statistics and Data Science Education (hereafter called the “Section”) of the American Statistical Association (hereafter called the “Association”).

 ARTICLE II.
-MISSION STATEMENT AND OBJECTIVES
+OBJECTIVES

 Statistics is the science of learning from data, and we consider data science a partner of statistics.
 Our mission is to promote the teaching and learning of data-driven inquiry at any level for any audience.
 Specifically, we will: